This article may contain affiliate links. For details, visit our Affiliate Disclosure page.

 #2 “Welcome to Jam Rock”, Performed by Damian Marley, Fighter: Chris Leben and Jimmy Hettes

 What could be better than a Jamaican telling their street songs in a match involved a Jamaican fighter himself?
-Let enjoy the reggae royalty and toasting pioneer Damian Marley weaves tales of the mean streets in, considerably called as, the most famous song from the genre of toasting (or we could call it the other way as “Jamaican hip-hop”).
+Enjoy the reggae royalty and toasting pioneer Damian Marley as he weaves tales of the mean streets in the most famous song from the genre of toasting (or we could call it the other way as “Jamaican hip-hop”).